The History Major

 - Students double-majoring in history and another department/program in the Humanities or the Social Science divisions may, with the permission of the Director of Undergraduate Studies, use one or two courses (a maximum of 8 credits) from the student's other major toward the fulfillment of the history major when there is sufficient historic content in the other major's courses.
 Double-majors must, however, still meet the geographical and chronological distribution requirements and the 300-level seminar requirements with history courses.

 - If study of a foreign language is pertinent to a student's focus area (e.g. Japanese to Asian and Asian-American history, or Russian to European History) and will be used in research for history courses, then the student may, with permission of the Director of Undergraduate Studies, count up to 2 courses (a maximum of 8 credits) of language study toward the history major; students using foreign language credits within the major must still meet the geographical and chronological distribution requirements , the 300-level seminar requirements, and the focus area requirement with history courses.
 (Please note: a student using foreign language study to satisfy a humanities cluster may only overlap ONE course in the cluster with the history major.)

 Advanced Placement Policy

 Advanced Placement credit will be granted for scores of 5 on the American history, European history, or World history exams.
 This credit is elective credit and may not be used to satisfy the geographic, chronological, or area of focus requirements in the major or minor.

 International Baccalaureate Policy

-International Baccalaureate credit will be granted should a higher-level exam score of 6 or better be received.
+International Baccalaureate credit will be granted for a higher-level exam score of 6 or better.
 No credit is granted for subsidiary level exams.
 This credit is elective credit and may not be used to satisfy the geographical or chronological distribution requirements in the major or minor OR to satisfy the focus requirement in the major.

-Note: A student may not receive more than a total of 4 elective credits for AP and IB exams.
+Note: A student may receive a total of no more than 4 elective credits for AP and IB exams.